mickeydeez/GlitterBot/README.md

  - `pip install -r requirements.txt # Install requirements`
  - Copy config.yml.sample to config.yml and edit fields to your needs
  - To see available arguments run `python glitterboy.py`
- - In daemon mode you can trigger a dump of your user stats by sending the process a SIGUSR1

-*NOTE: Works well with screen.
-Have screen append to logfile and detach from the process*
+*NOTE: Works well with screen or tmux giving you the ability to detach and reattach easily*